 A result of 52% popularity for x and 48% popularity for y from a sample of 1200 respondents therefore means that x and y are equally popular, as far as this methodology can tell us.
 A result of 53% to 47% likewise yields a statistically insignificant difference in popularity – one politician is no more popular than the other, as far as we can tell from the sample.
 A result of 54% to 46%, though, places politician y in trouble.
 In this case the difference is larger than the +/-3% margin of error, and is therefore statistically significant.
 Particularly significant for the politician in question.

 One last thing to return to here is that this margin of error, +/-3% is calculated at a certain level of confidence – 95%.
 If the coins are tossed or the question asked twenty times it should reasonably be expected that on one of those occasions the error in the result will be larger than 3% either way.
 So there is another dimension of uncertainty here, one that suggests we cannot be entirely sure even of results that do not fall within the range of the margin of error.
 Repeating the poll – asking the question again – seems a good move to deal with this problem, although repeating a survey in such a way as to achieve reliably consistent results brings with it its own set of problems.

-(for my own grasp of MoE and much more I am indebted to Professor Warwick Blood, under whose tutelage I began teaching on this and other limitations of polling some years past)
+(for my own grasp of MoE and much more I’m indebted to Professor Warwick Blood, under whose tutelage I began teaching on research methods)